futurice/futuLog/README.md

 ## Configuration

+There are two config files:

-All the available rooms are defined in the [`rooms.yaml`](./rooms.yaml).
-This file is read on startup and defines the name, site and maximum amount of people per room
+-   [`offices.yaml`](./offices.yaml): This defines the maximum number of people per site
+-   [`shifts.yaml`](./shifts.yaml): This defines which shifts exist for a given site and on which days of the week a shift is

 ## Build this

-The easiest way is to use docker-compose, just run `docker-compose build` and wait until everything is done
+The easiest way is to use docker-compose, just run `docker-compose build` and wait until everything is done.
+Note that the first clean build will take roughly 15min.
+After that however the dependencies are cached and the rebuilds are fast.

 ## Run this